-While designed for wind observation over the ocean, scatterometer and radiometer data have proven very useful in a variety of cryosphere studies.
+Abstract-While designed for ocean observation, scatterometer and radiometer data have proven very useful in a variety of cryosphere studies.
 Over large regions of Antarctica, ice sheet and bedrock topography and the snow deposition, drift, and erosional environment combine to produce roughness on various scales.
-Roughness ranges from broad, basin scale ice-sheet topography at $\sim 100$ km wavelengths, to large spatially coherent dune fields at $\sim 10$ km wavelengths, to erosional features on the meter scale known as sastrugi.
-Each of these roughness scales influence the microwave backscattering and emission properties of the surface, combining to introduce azimuth-angle dependencies in the satellite observation data.
-In this paper we explore the use of NASA Scatterometer (NSCAT) data, ERS AMI scatterometer mode data, and Special Sensor Microwave/Imager data to study surface roughness effects in Antarctica.
-All three sensors provide strong evidence of azimuth modulation which is correlated with the surface slope environment and resulting katabatic wind flow regime.
+Roughness ranges from broad, basin-scale ice-sheet topography at $\sim$ 100 km wavelengths to large, spatially coherent dune fields at $\sim 10$ km wavelength to erosional features on the meter scale known as sastrugi.
+These roughness scales influence the microwave backscattering and emission properties of the surface, combining to introduce azimuth-angle dependencies in the satellite observation data.
+In this paper, we explore the use of NASA scatterometer (NSCAT) data, European remote sensing (ERS) advanced microwave instrument (AMI) scatterometer mode data, and special sensor microwave/imager (SSM/I) data to study surface roughness effects in Antarctica.
+All three sensors provide strong evidence of azimuth modulation, which is correlated with the surface slope environment and results in a katabatic wind flow regime.
 Due to its broad azimuth coverage, NSCAT data appears to be the best suited for azimuth-angle observations.
-A simple empirical model for the azimuth variation in the radar backscatter is developed and an algorithm for computing the parameters of the model from NSCAT data at a fine scale is presented.
-Results indicate relationships between the azimuthal tendencies of the data and the orientation of the surface slope and small-scale roughness relative to the sensor look direction.
+A simple empirical model for the azimuth variation in the radar backscatter is developed, and an algorithm for computing the parameters of the model from NSCAT data at a fine scale is presented.
+Results indicate relationships exist between the azimuthal variation of the data and the orientation of the surface slope and small-scale roughness relative to the sensor-look direction.

-Keywords: radar, radiometer, scatterometer, ice sheet, azimuthal anisotropy, surface roughness, sastrugi, backscattering, emissitivity.
+Index Terms-Azimuthal anisotropy, backscattering, emissitivity, ice sheet, radar, radiometer, sastrugi, scatterometer, surface roughness.